Project partners – INCATA

-INCATA is an innovative project designed to study the relationship between cSPP and MSME in the hidden middle of agrifood value chains, to explain how it underpins and contributes to an inclusive agricultural transformation.
+Facebook Instagram Twitter Youtube Linkedin About the project What is INCATA?
+INCATA is an innovative project funded by the Gates Foundation designed to study the relationship between commercial small-scale producers (cSPP) and micro, medium and small enterprises (MSME) in the hidden middle of agrifood value chains, to explain how it underpins and contributes to an […]

 Improving coordination and synergy between social protection and agriculture in Ethiopia